ChiaraCati/FlooData/README.md

 ### ISPRA

-While looking for data and other helpful information on hydrogeological damages in Emilia-Romagna we found out ISPRA itself has made available a project on Open Data:[LinkedIspra] following W3S guidelines on Linked Open Data.
+While kooking fo data and other helpful information on hydrogeological damages in Emilia-Romagna we found out ISPRA itself has made available a project on Open Data:[LinkedIspra] following W3S guidelines on Linked Open Data.

 Here the institution makes available 5 different OA datasets, queriable trough an endpoint API made available using Virtuoso.
 **The datasets are the following ones:**(da tradurre)